Viren070/guides/docs/stremio/03_guide.md

 ## Debrid Service (Optional)

 As explained before, a debrid service is not required.
 However, it will allow you to stream 4K content at unrestricted speeds, which means no buffering.
-For more details, please see [Debrid Services ](https://www.notion.so/Debrid-Services-ebf72e64ed244046bd3f748876c9ca94?pvs=21)
+For more details, please see [Debrid Services](technical_details#debrid-services) and the [FAQ](faq)

 There are many debrid services available to use.